Marketing to the public sector with More Than Words

 Winning a contract with a public sector organisation can be an exciting but daunting task.

-To have the best chance, you need to invest in marketing to the public sector, specifically marketing to reach key decision makers with a message they understand and appreciate.
+To have the best chance, you need to invest in public sector marketing, designed specifically to reach key decision makers within a public body, with a message they understand and appreciate.

 The UK central government has over 455 separate departments that employ multiple staff managing various areas of the supply chain.

 This makes getting your business known to the right person or department considerably more difficult than in a private sector company.

 With this in mind, there are a number of different factors you need to consider.

 Public sector organisations are regularly targeted by thousands of businesses through digital marketing and social media.

 However, these efforts often fail because they are directed too broadly and not to key decision makers.